navid0308/A1Evo_MJ_Custom/README.md

 * Distances will be determined based on IR data instead of expecting MultEQ app to initialize variables under "channelReport" which could be hit or miss
 * Absolute distances will also be scaled based on speed of sound of AVR
 * New "TCx" target curve - I've been using this with my B&Ws for a while now and really like how it sounds

+### Update 11/5/2025 PureEQ v2.4.0 changelog -
+* Directional bass will now be converted to standard bass in Audyssey filtering mode
+* Virtual subwoofer IR for each position will be injected into the ady for Audyssey to EQ
+* Compatibility with the lexicographical sorting with REW beta 104
+* Audyssey filtering mode is now a selectable option instead of shift + click
+* Measurements will now be extracted with the correct IR delays
+* The systemDelay parameter in the ady is now used to calculate the timing reference/offset of the Audyssey measurements

+Thanks to all who tested, enjoy! :)

+### Update 10/28/2025 PureEQ v.2.3.1 changelog -
+* Fine tune delay ranges

 ### Update 10/27/2025 PureEQ v.2.3.0 changelog -
 * Use first IR peak for subwoofers to determine proximity and establish delay range